• Skip to primary navigation

 Frothy Yeast Means It Is Active And Will Help The Dough Rise

-Step Two: Combine with salt and flour and mix well by hand.
-You’ll find a silicone spatula will work better than a wooden one.
-The mixture will be sticky and it is a pain to remove it from the wood spatula.
-Continue mixing for three minutes.
+👉Step 2: Combine the proofed yeast with salt and flour and mix well by hand.
+If you don’t want to get your hands dirty use a silicone spatula at first.
+It will work better than a wooden one.
+The mixture will be sticky at first, so keep mixing until it comes together.
+This will take 2-3 minutes.

-Step Three: Roll out the dough on a lightly floured surface and then knead it by hand.
-Add a sprinkle of flour at a time as you knead.
-It will be ready once it is very smooth and no longer super sticky.
+👉Step 3: Roll out the dough on a lightly floured surface and then knead it by hand.
+Add a sprinkle of flour at a time if it feels too sticky.
+It will be ready once it is very smooth and doesn’t stick to your hands anymore.

-Step Four: Use the rolling pin to form it into a square about ½” thick.
-Cut it into breadstick shapes and place them on a lightly greased sheet pan for an hour to rise.
-I covered it with a kitchen towel to retain the heat.
+👉Step 5: Use the rolling pin to form it into a rectangle about 1/2″ thick.
+Cut it lengthwise into 12 breadstick shapes and place them on a lightly greased sheet pan for an hour to rise.
+I covered them with a kitchen towel to retain the heat.

 That’s it!
 Seriously easy!!!